otterize/docs/docs/documentation/2-getting-started/5-kafka-mtls.md

 ### Deploy

-Our sample project consists of a client and server pods pair communicating with HTTP over mTLS.
+Our sample project consists of a client connecting to Kafka over mTLS.

 1. Deploy a kafka chart configured to use `Otterize`-provided credentials.
     ```bash